-A special demonstration version of WAMIT can be downloaded in .zip format from the web site www.wamit.com.
-This program, wamit\demo.exe, can be used for demonstration purposes without obtaining an end-user license, subject to the conditions stated in the website.
+A special demonstration version of WAMIT can be downloaded as a .msi install package from the web site www.wamit.com.
+This program, wamit_demo.exe, can be used for demonstration purposes without obtaining an end-user license, subject to the conditions stated in the website.
 The installation and use of this software are the same as the licensed version, with the following exceptions:

-- The program only accepts geometry inputs from the standard input files for the test runs described in the Appendix. - The site license identification file userid.wam and some DLL files are not required. - The program runs are interrupted after display of the header, and the user is prompted to press the Enter key to continue the run.
+- The program only accepts geometry inputs from the standard input files for the test runs described in the Appendix. - The license identification file userid.wam and some DLL files are not required. - The program runs are interrupted after display of the header, and the user is prompted to press the Enter key to continue the run.

-The downloadable zip file includes all of the input files required to execute the standard test runs.
+The .msi installer file includes all of the input files required to execute the standard test runs.